HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 The private keys to the owner and fee source addresses must exist in the wallet submitting the transaction to the network.
 If your wallet is protected by a password, it must now be unlocked to perform the following commands.
 Unlock your wallet for 5 minutes: ::

    walletpassphrase yourSecretPassword 300

+Send some coins to your **transaction fee source (feeSourceAddress)**.

+   sendtoaddress HQyqm7srzV7nYhGLjuzTzjBs452suStCQW 2

 We will now prepare an unsigned ProRegTx special transaction using the protx register_prepare command.
 This command has the following syntax: ::